Amateur radio has a long history in Thailand

-Personal radio communications capabilities were perceived as potentially subversive, although, over the years, Thailand's authorities responsible for security and frequency administration had permitted and monitored the limited, unauthorised operations by radio amateur enthusiasts based there.
+Personal radio communications capabilities were perceived as potentially subversive, although, over the years, Thailand's authorities responsible for security and frequency administration had permitted and monitored limited -but unauthorised - operations by radio amateur enthusiasts based there.

-After the Radio Amateur Society of Thailand had been set up, one of its first major duties had been to ``issue'' callsigns to those members that its committee deemed were technically-proficient and responsible enough to operate.
-For non-Thai members, an amateur radio licence issued in the would-be operator's own country was a pre-requisite.
+After the Radio Amateur Society of Thailand had been founded, one of its first major duties had been to assign callsigns to those members that its committee deemed were technically-proficient and responsible enough to operate.
+For non-Thai members, an amateur radio licence issued in the would-be operator's own country was a prerequisite.

 There was also self-policing within the fraternity of HS-operators, with each of them knowing that if one of their members did not respect these internationally-accepted operating procedures, then everyone's ability to get on the air could be in jeopardy.

 The 1962 international callbook lists nine stations in Thailand and two of these were operated by Thai nationals.
-These two Thais are HS1WR, Col Kamchai Chotikul, one of the other co-founders of RAST, along with Sangiem Powtongsook, HS1PJ, who had already been sending out QSL cards when Thailand was Siam in the mid-1930s.
+The two Thais were HS1WR-SK, Col Kamchai Chotikul, one of the other co-founders of RAST, along with Sangiem Powtongsook, HS1PJ, who had already been sending out QSL cards when Thailand was Siam in the mid-1930s.

-Among the many subjects discussed at this meeting were: ``amateur radio activity in the past, prior licensing in Thailand, official attitude toward an amateur service, Thailand's recorded objection to international communications with amateurs of other countries, action needed to foster amateur activity in Thailand and the logical approach to the solution of the many problems now existing.''
+Among the many subjects discussed at this meeting were: "amateur radio activity in the past, prior licensing in Thailand, the official attitude toward an amateur service, Thailand's recorded objection to international communications with amateurs of other countries, action needed to foster amateur activity in Thailand and the logical approach to the solution of the many problems now existing."

 Following this meeting, these co-founders proceeded to register the intention to establish such a society with the Ministry of Education on November 27 that year, receiving the registration certificate on August 5, 1964, which they followed up by registering with the Police Department and security authorities in September and November that year, respectively.